Transparent dark purple Insurte logo

 Is France part of the Schengen zone?

 Yes, France is a member of the Schengen zone.
-A France visa allows you to explore other Schengen countries, such as Italy, Spain, and Germany, for short stays.
+A Schengen/French visa allows you to explore other Schengen countries, such as Italy, Spain, and Germany, for short stays.

-Can I travel within the EU with a France visa?
+Can I travel within the EU with a French visa?

-No. A Schengen visa (which includes France visas) allows you to travel through any country in the Schengen area.
+No. A Schengen visa (which includes short-stay French visas) allows you to travel through any country in the Schengen area.
 Most of the countries in the EU are also members of the Schengen area, but not all of them.